MJObij/Projects/README.md

 Welcome to my GitHub repository, where I showcase all the projects I worked on during my Master’s program.
-These projects highlight my skills in data science, artificial intelligence, cloud computing, data visualization, and software development
+These projects highlight my skills in Data Science, Machine Learning Artificial Intelligence, Cloud Computing, Data Visualization and Project Management